trydirect/flask-formula/README.md

 # Flask Restful API template

 Flask Restful API backend template - project generator/development environment.
-Can be used by Flask developers for quick start on building Restful API on Flask.
+Can be used by Python developers for quick start on building Restful API on Flask.
 This stack allows you to setup development environment with a single docker-compose command

 ## Stack includes